 Disney+, however, has substantial weaponry when it comes to mounting a challenge.
 Backed by one of the most instantly recognisable entertainment names in pop culture history, the streaming service also boasts content from the company’s recent high profile acquisitions: Marvel Studios, Lucasfilm, and 20th Century Fox.
 “This is where we, as Disney, have a real advantage,” President of Disney Streaming Services Michael Paull said upon the launch of Disney+.
 “We have these incredible brands.
 We have these incredible franchises.
 Making programming is hard, but our hand is very good on that.”

 All of that content has been widely discussed, with Lucasfilm’s The Mandalorian (the first Star Wars live action TV series) the flagship title for the Disney+ launch.
 It’s a superb inclusion into the Star Wars canon, and it bodes well for future small screen adventures in a galaxy far, far away.
-There’s not a huge amount of newly created, original content at this stage, with a remake of The Lady & The Tramp; the self-explanatory and very entertaining The World According To Jeff Goldblum; the truly charming docu-series Pick Of The Litter; the new series, High School Musical: The Musical; and the telemovie Togo (starring Willem Dafoe) leading the way.
+There’s not a huge amount of newly created content at this stage, with a remake of The Lady & The Tramp; the self-explanatory and very entertaining The World According To Jeff Goldblum; the truly charming docu-series Pick Of The Litter; the new series, High School Musical: The Musical: The Series; and the telemovie Togo (starring Willem Dafoe) leading the way.

 Most of the Marvel Studios films are here (pre-existing rights deals mean that other titles will eventually cross over once those deals are done), as are all the Pixar titles, plus a fine selection from National Geographic, which is also owned by Disney.
 There are, however, a few nice surprises in amongst these high profile franchise inclusions.